mbrostami/lastcache/README.md

 	////////////////////////////////////////
 	// failed callback, not using last cache
-	// cache is expired but failure to get fresh data, not using cache val, err = lc.LoadOrStore("key", func(key any) (any, bool, error) {
+	// the cache is expired but failure to get fresh data, not using cache val, err = lc.LoadOrStore("key", func(key any) (any, bool, error) {
 		// return err and not use last cache return nil, false, errors.New("service unavailable")